 Mackerel being a rather tasty fish to eat can also be a great bait for bass.

-Mackerel usually appear in the summer months and are a stable food source for the hungry bass.
+Mackerel usually appears in the summer months and is a stable food source for the hungry bass.

-The Mackerel in their shoals will be hunting after baitfish (also another food for bass) therefor bass is going to be chasing the mackerel this is like a food chain.
+The Mackerel in their shoals will be hunting after baitfish (also another food for bass) therefore bass is going to be chasing the mackerel this is like a food chain.